Skullybutcher/Bharatbuilds/docs/traces.md

 ## Bulk CSV ingestion

 `POST /traces/csv` with `{"csv": "…", "workflow_id": "WF-…"}` ingests many
-rows at once — the path for "we exported a month of decisions from the legacy system":
+rows at once, the path for "we exported a month of decisions from the legacy system":

 ```csv